 Attendance to field trip and seminars are compulsory

 Forms of Assessment

-Written exam, 3 h
+Written exam, 3 hours.

 Students will evaluate the course in accordance with the quality assurance system at UiB and the Department.
 You can find courseevaluations in the Quality Assurance Reports.